top of page

 Solutions and process

-• Redesigned information architecture with wireframes for improved navigation
+• Redesigned information architecture for improved navigation

 • Created taxonomy of New Business terms to align internal teams and reduce confusion